Blog

 Find deep web data

 90% of the internet isn’t indexed by search engines.
 This includes many internal links and deep websites.
-If you’re looking for a file that was shared by a company between two people or organizations, you most likely won’t be able to find it in Google or any other search engine.
+If you’re looking for a file shared by a company between two people or organizations, you most likely won’t be able to find it in Google or any other search engine.
 URLScan has many of these links indexed in their historical scans.
 If you type in a domain for any website into their search engine, you’ll find multiple links from that domain in the search results.
 It’s a great way to do deep web research without needing access or logins.

 Search for Bitcoin addresses

 Blockchain and cryptocurrency investigations have been a rather recent development in the OSINT space and are gaining relevance as more threat actors and scams begin using cryptocurrency as their transaction method of choice.
 If you’re looking into a crypto wallet related to ransomware, blackmailing, fraud, etc., check out chainabuse.com.
 It’s a public database of addresses used for nefarious reasons.
-They also have an API if you want to build an OSINT tool for crypto.
+They also have an API to build an OSINT tool for crypto.

 Search Pastebin dumps